AI Screenr

 What Automated Candidate Screening Actually Automates

 Automated screening is not a single feature.
-It is a stack of automations that, combined, remove the entire first round from a recruiter's calendar:
+It is a set of automations that, combined, remove the entire first round from a recruiter's calendar:

 • Scheduling.
 Candidates interview when they are ready, not when your recruiter is free.
-No email back-and-forth, no calendar reschedules, no time-zone juggling.
-See async interview software for the async mechanics.
+No email back-and-forth, no rescheduling, no time-zone coordination.
+See async interview software for how async works.

 • Question delivery.
-The AI asks a configurable set of questions, adapts follow-ups to answer depth, and maintains the same rubric for every candidate across 57 languages.
+The AI asks a configurable set of questions, adapts follow-up questions to the depth of the answer, and uses the same scoring criteria for every candidate in 57 languages.

-• Knockout checks.
-Must-have criteria (experience, work authorization, salary expectations, language proficiency) are evaluated automatically.
-Candidates who fail are flagged for human review, not silently rejected.
+• Disqualification checks.
+Must-have criteria (experience, work authorization, salary expectations, language level) are evaluated automatically.
+Candidates who do not meet them are flagged for human review, not silently rejected.

 • Scoring.
-Every answer is scored on a 0–100 scale across 8 default rubric dimensions (fully customizable per role) with transcript-anchored evidence, evidence-quality labels (Strong / Moderate / Weak / None), and per-dimension confidence values.
+Every answer is scored on a 0–100 scale across 8 default dimensions (fully customizable per role) with transcript-based evidence, quality ratings (Strong / Moderate / Weak / None), and confidence values per dimension.

 • Reporting.
-Structured report per candidate: overall score, 4-point hiring recommendation (Strong Yes / Yes / Maybe / No), dimensional breakdown, strengths/risks, notable quotes, coverage summary, and full transcript.
+Structured report per candidate: overall score, 4-point hiring recommendation (Strong Yes / Yes / Maybe / No), breakdown by dimension, strengths and risks, notable quotes, coverage summary, and full transcript.

 • Shortlisting.
-Candidates ranked by overall score with knockouts surfaced.
-Hiring manager opens one view and sees the top 5 ready for a technical round.
+Candidates ranked by overall score with disqualification flags highlighted.
+The hiring manager opens one view and sees the top 5 ready for a technical round.

 • ATS sync.
-Scored reports flow back to your ATS via link share, PDF export, or webhook — no integration project required.
+Scored reports flow back to your ATS via link sharing, PDF export, or webhook.
+No integration project required.

-Each step eats a real chunk of time when done manually.
-Together, they are why first-round screening takes teams 20–30 hours per 100 candidates.
-Automated end-to-end, it is under 2 hours of shortlist review.
+Each step takes real time when done manually.
+Together, they are why first-round screening takes teams 20 to 30 hours per 100 candidates.
+Automated end to end, it is under 2 hours of shortlist review.

-Sequentially, here is what happens to a candidate from application to shortlist without a recruiter being in the live loop:
+Here is what happens to a candidate, step by step, from application to shortlist without a recruiter being present in real time:

 #StageWhat the automation doesTypical time

-1Application intakeCandidate lands in ATS from job board, referral, or direct outreach.Instant
+1Application intakeCandidate arrives in the ATS from a job board, referral, or direct outreach.Instant

 2Interview invitationATS auto-response sends the async interview link.
-No recruiter in the loop.Seconds
+No recruiter involved.Seconds

-3Async voice interviewCandidate interviews on any device, anytime.
-AI adapts follow-ups to each answer.15–25 min (configurable 5–60)
+3Async voice interviewCandidate interviews on any device, any time.
+AI adapts follow-up questions to each answer.15–25 min (configurable 5–60)

-4TranscriptionReal-time speech-to-text captures the full conversation.Concurrent with interview
+4TranscriptionReal-time speech-to-text captures the full conversation.During the interview

-5Knockout evaluationHard criteria checked against transcript evidence.Seconds after interview
+5Disqualification checkHard criteria are checked against transcript evidence.Seconds after the interview

-6Rubric scoring8 default dimensions (customizable) scored 0–100, each with evidence + quality label + confidence.Under 2 min
+6Scoring8 default dimensions (customizable) scored 0–100, each with evidence, quality rating, and confidence value.Under 2 min

-8Ranking & shortlistingCandidates sorted by overall score; knockouts surfaced at the top of the dashboard.Instant
+8Ranking and shortlistingCandidates sorted by overall score.
+Disqualification flags shown at the top of the dashboard.Instant

-9ATS syncScored report pushed back to ATS via webhook/link/PDF.
+9ATS syncScored report pushed back to the ATS via webhook, link, or PDF.
 Recruiter sees it in the tool they already use.Optional, instant

-10Candidate status updateCandidate gets the "interview complete" confirmation; recruiter advances/rejects in their normal workflow.Instant
+10Candidate status updateCandidate gets an "interview complete" confirmation.
+Recruiter advances or rejects in their normal workflow.Instant

-Steps 1–10 happen without a human touching the candidate between application and scored shortlist.
+Steps 1 through 10 happen without a human interacting with the candidate between application and scored shortlist.
 That is what "automated candidate screening" actually means in practice.

 Activity (100 candidates)Manual ScreeningAutomated Screening

-Scheduling8–12 hrs of email/calendar0 hrs — async link sharing
+Scheduling8–12 hrs of email and calendar work0 hrs — async link sharing

-Writing notes and ratings15–20 hrs0 hrs — report auto-generated
+Writing notes and ratings15–20 hrs0 hrs — report generated automatically

-Evaluating knockouts2–4 hrs manual check0 hrs — evaluated during interview
+Checking disqualification rules2–4 hrs manual check0 hrs — checked during the interview

 Building a shortlist3–5 hrs of spreadsheet work0 hrs — ranked list ready

-Hiring-manager recap5–10 hrs debrief calls0 hrs — HMs read the report directly
+Hiring-manager recap5–10 hrs of recap calls0 hrs — hiring managers read the report directly

 Total recruiter time80–125 hrs2–4 hrs (shortlist review)

-Numbers vary by role complexity and existing process maturity.
-The point is not the exact figure — it is that automating first-round screening is closer to a 95% time reduction than a 30% one.
+Numbers vary by role complexity and existing process.
+The point is not the exact figure.
+It is that automating first-round screening is closer to a 95% time reduction than a 30% one.

-For hour-by-hour ROI math across different team sizes, see replace screening calls.
+For hour-by-hour ROI calculations across different team sizes, see replace screening calls.

 Automation is only responsible when humans make the decisions that matter.
-Automated screening produces evidence; humans make calls.
+Automated screening produces evidence.
+Humans make the calls.
 Specifically:

-• Advance/reject decisions.
-The AI surfaces a ranked shortlist with evidence — recruiters and hiring managers advance or reject using that evidence plus organisational context the AI does not have.
+• Decisions to advance or reject.
+The AI produces a ranked shortlist with evidence.
+Recruiters and hiring managers advance or reject using that evidence plus the organizational context the AI does not have.

-• Knockout overrides.
-A triggered knockout flags the candidate; it does not auto-reject them.
-If you want to consider a candidate who technically fails one knockout (e.g. visa requirement for an exceptional hire), the human call is preserved.
+• Overriding disqualification flags.
+A triggered disqualification flags the candidate.
+It does not automatically reject them.
+If you want to consider a candidate who technically does not meet one rule (for example, a visa requirement for an exceptional hire), the human decision is preserved.

-• Low-confidence score review.
-Per-dimension confidence values make it explicit when the AI had insufficient evidence to score reliably.
-Those candidates get a closer human look, not a rubber-stamp.
+• Reviewing low-confidence scores.
+Confidence values per dimension make it clear when the AI had insufficient evidence to score reliably.
+Those candidates get a closer human look, not a routine pass.

 • Edge cases and exceptions.
-Candidates with non-traditional backgrounds, career pivots, or unusual profiles often score in the middle — humans adjudicate those cases with the evidence the automation produced.
+Candidates with non-traditional backgrounds, career changes, or unusual profiles often score in the middle.
+Humans make the call on those cases using the evidence the automation produced.

 • Candidate relationship and communication.
-Every substantive candidate interaction after the interview is human-to-human.
-The automation hands humans a warm shortlist; humans do the closing.
+Every substantial candidate interaction after the interview is human to human.
+The automation gives humans a pre-qualified shortlist.
+Humans do the closing.

-This scoping is not a limitation — it is the design principle.
+This scope is not a limitation.
+It is the design principle.
 Automated screening that tries to do more quickly becomes automated screening that cannot be defended when something goes wrong.

 Why Automation Works for First-Round Screening Specifically

-Screening is the part of hiring most suited to automation: the questions are predictable, the rubric is repeatable, and the decision is narrow (advance or reject).
-Later rounds — technical deep-dives, culture fit, final interviews — benefit from human judgement.
+Screening is the part of hiring most suited to automation: the questions are predictable, the scoring criteria are repeatable, and the decision is narrow (advance or reject).
+Later rounds — in-depth technical assessments, cultural fit, final interviews — benefit from human judgment.
 First rounds benefit from consistency and scale.

 Automation also removes common biases.
-Identical questions for every candidate.
-Identical scoring rubric.
-No small talk that skews first impressions.
-If you have read the research on interviewer variance, you already know first-round screening is the weakest link in most hiring pipelines.
+The same questions for every candidate.
+The same scoring criteria.
+No small talk that shifts first impressions.
+If you have read the research on variance between interviewers, you already know first-round screening is one of the weakest parts of most hiring processes.

-For the full product walkthrough with sample job config and sample report, see how AI interview software works.
+For the full product walkthrough with a sample job configuration and sample report, see how AI interview software works.
 For where automated screening fits in the broader AI recruiting stack, see AI recruitment software.

-Automated decisions in hiring are only defensible when the evidence trail is explicit.
+Automated decisions in hiring are only defensible when the evidence trail is clear.
 AI Screenr produces a structured audit trail by default:

 • Transcript quotes per score.
 Every dimension score links to the specific transcript evidence that produced it.
-No "black box" numbers.
+No hidden numbers.

-• Evidence-quality labels.
-Each score carries a Strong / Moderate / Weak / None label — so reviewers know which scores are well-supported and which are marginal.
+• Quality ratings on every score.
+Each score carries a Strong / Moderate / Weak / None label.
+Reviewers know which scores are well-supported and which are borderline.

-• Per-dimension confidence values.
-0.0–1.0 confidence reflects how much evidence the AI had to work with.
-Low-confidence scores flag for human review.
+• Confidence values per dimension.
+0.0 to 1.0 confidence reflects how much evidence the AI had to work with.
+Low-confidence scores are flagged for human review.

-• Rubric version tracking.
-The rubric version is saved with every report.
-If you tune the rubric mid-pipeline, completed interviews keep their original scores — clean version history, not silent recomputation.
+• Scoring criteria version tracking.
+The version of the criteria is saved with every report.
+If you adjust the criteria in the middle of a hiring process, completed interviews keep their original scores.
+Clean version history, not silent recalculation.

-• Knockout transparency.
-Knockouts are triggered, not auto-rejected.
-The decision trail always shows who/what/why at every stage.
+• Transparent disqualification flags.
+Disqualification rules are triggered, not automatically rejected.
+The decision trail always shows who, what, and why at each stage.

-• Candidate consent + data control.
-Consent captured before recording; EU hosting available; data retention configurable per role; candidates can request deletion.
-Every interaction is consent-documented.
+• Candidate consent and data control.
+Consent is collected before recording.
+EU hosting is available.
+Data retention is configurable per role.
+Candidates can request deletion.
+Every interaction is documented with consent.

-For EEO documentation, internal disputes, or legal review, that level of detail is better than any phone-screen note has ever produced.
+For EEO documentation, internal disputes, or legal review, this level of detail is better than any phone-screen note has ever produced.
 SOC 2 Type II is on the product roadmap.

 Roles Covered by Automated Screening

-The automation pipeline is role-agnostic — the same scheduling, scoring, ranking, and ATS-sync flow handles every category.
-Below, a cross-section of roles where teams run the end-to-end automation today.
+The automation workflow works for any role.
+The same scheduling, scoring, ranking, and ATS-sync flow handles every category.
+Below is a selection of roles where teams run the end-to-end automation today.
 Browse all 960+ role-specific AI interview guides for the full catalog.

 Software EngineerPredictable first-round scope — fits end-to-end automation cleanly

-QA Automation EngineerStructured test-strategy questions — textbook automation target
+QA Automation EngineerStructured test-strategy questions — a clear automation target

-Marketing ManagerChannel / campaign experience — repeatable rubric
+Marketing ManagerChannel and campaign experience — repeatable scoring criteria

-Customer Success ManagerRetention playbook questions — consistent scoring
+Customer Success ManagerRetention process questions — consistent scoring

-Registered NurseShift-work coverage + volume — end-to-end automation is the only model that works
+Registered NurseShift-work coverage and volume — end-to-end automation is the only practical model

 For software-specific automation patterns, see AI interviews for IT hiring.